-For the study of social movements, the crucial empirical innovation was the catalog of protest events.
+Michael Biggs, Department of Sociology, University of Oxford, Oxford OXI 3UQ, UK.
+Email: michael.biggs@sociology.ox.ac.uk For the study of social movements, the crucial empirical innovation was the catalog of protest events.
 Such catalogs really originated in the late nineteenth century, when governments-in response to the emerging labor movement-began publishing statistics on strikes (Franzosi 1989).
 Other forms of protest, however, were not subject to official investigation.
 American social scientists began collecting their own data on events from the 1960s.
-In political science, cross-national time series of protest and violence were compiled from the New York Times Index (e.g. Rummel 1963; Hibbs 1973).
-In sociology, Tilly used newspapers to catalog "contentious gatherings" in Britain in the late eighteenth century and early nineteenth (Tilly 1978: Appendix 3; 1995).
+In political science, cross-national time series of protest and violence were compiled from the New York Times Index (e.g., Hibbs 1973; Rummel 1963).
+In sociology, Tilly used newspapers to catalog "contentious gatherings" in Britain in the late eighteenth century and early nineteenth century (1978:appendix 3; 1995).
 Tilly's work proved enormously influential.
-Event catalogs have been at the core of landmark studies of social movements (e.g. McAdam 1982; Kriesi, Koopmans, Dyvendak, and Giugni 1995; Olzak 1992; Tarrow 1989).
-Large-scale research projects have now compiled national datasets extending over several decades.
+Event catalogs have been at the core of landmark studies of social movements (e.g., Kriesi et al. 1995; McAdam 1982; Olzak 1992; Tarrow 1989).
+Large-scale research projects have now compiled national data sets extending over several decades.
 The United States is covered from 1960 to 1995, using the New York Times.
-As data accumulates, analyses proliferate.
-Seven leading sociology journals since 2000 have published over forty papers that quantify protest, as either the dependent variable or a key independent variable.
-To capture how protest changes from year to year or how it varies across cities or states, the standard procedure is to count the frequency of events.
+As data accumulate, analyses proliferate.
+Seven leading sociology journals since 2000 have published over 40 papers that quantify protest, as either the dependent variable or a key independent variable.
+To capture how protest changes from year to year or how it varies across cities or states, the standard procedure is to count the frequency of events.1

-Methodological scrutiny has focused on one problem: the vast majority of protest events are never reported by the news media, and so the frequency of protest is severely underestimated (Barranco and Wisler 1999; Earl, Martin, McCarthy, and Soule 2004; Franzosi 1987; Maney and Oliver 2001; McCarthy, McPhail, and Smith 1996; McCarthy, Titarenko, McPhail, Rafail, and Augustyn 2008; Myers and Caniglia 2004; Oliver and Maney 2000; Oliver and Myers 1999; Ortiz, Myers, Walls, and Diaz 2005).
-This lacuna leads Myers and collaborators to argue that catalogs compiled from newspapers-especially from a single newspaper-have "very serious flaws" (Ortiz, Myers, Walls, and Diaz 2005: 398; also Myers and Caniglia 2004).
+Methodological scrutiny has focused on one problem.
+The vast majority of protest events are never reported by the news media, and so the frequency of protest is severely underestimated (Barranco and Wisler 1999; Earl et al. 2004; Franzosi 1987; Maney and Oliver 2001; McCarthy, McPhail, and Smith 1996; McCarthy et al. 2008; Myers and Caniglia 2004; Oliver and Maney 2000; Oliver and Myers 1999; Ortiz et al. 2005).
+This lacuna leads Myers and collaborators to argue that catalogs compiled from newspapers-especially from a single newspaper-have "very serious flaws" (Ortiz et al. 2005:398; also Myers and Caniglia 2004).
 Such skepticism is rare.
-Most social scientists analyzing protest events concur with the conclusions of Earl, Martin, McCarthy, and Soule (2004: 77): "newspaper data does not deviate markedly from accepted standards of quality."
+Most social scientists analyzing protest events concur with the conclusions of Earl et al. (2004:77): "newspaper data does not deviate markedly from accepted standards of quality."
 Debate over sources of data-about reliability rather than validity-has displaced a more fundamental question.
 How should protest be quantified?

-The frequency of events, I will argue, is an inappropriate variable.
-It contradicts the statistical property shared by most types of protest: events vary enormously in size.
-An event may comprise a single person's action, or it may combine the actions of more than a million participants.
-Treating such disparate events as equal does not make numerical sense.
-Such enormous variation in size would not be so serious if it tended to even out when many events are aggregated into time intervals or geographical units.
-Then the frequency of protest events would correlate highly with the total number of protesters, and the choice between the two would hardly matter.
-In fact, I will demonstrate that the correlation is low or modest in several datasets, ranging from .10 to .64.
-Therefore findings from studies which count events do not warrant conclusions about participation in protest.
+This article emphasizes a statistical property shared by almost all kinds of protest: Events vary enormously in size.
+An event may comprise a single person's action or it may combine the actions of a million participants.
+Such enormous variation would hardly matter if it tended to even out when many events are aggregated into time intervals or geographical units.
+Then the frequency of protest events would correlate highly with the total number of protesters, and the choice between the two would not be significant.
+In fact, this article demonstrates a low or modest correlation in several data sets, ranging from .10 to .64.
+Therefore, counting events and counting participants will yield very different conclusions.